italia/iam-proxy-italia/README.md

 ## Introduction

-Satosa-Saml2 Spid is an intermediate between many SAML2/OIDC Service Providers and many SAML2 Identity Providers.
+IAM Proxy Italia is an intermediate between many SAML2/OIDC Service Providers and many SAML2/OIDC Identity Providers or Wallet authentication sytems based on OpenID4VP.

-It allows traditional Saml2 Service Providers to communicate with **Spid**, **CIE** and **eIDAS** Identity Providers adapting Metadata and AuthnRequest operations.
+It allows traditional Saml2 Service Providers, or OIDC RP or OAuth2 Clients to communicate with **Spid**, **CIE** and **eIDAS** Identity Providers adapting Metadata and AuthnRequest operations.

 <img src="gallery/spid_proxy.png" width="256">